smart-cart-mcp/smart-cart-mcp-4/supabase/README.md

-# Supabase Database Setup
+# Smart Cart Database Schema

-This directory contains the database schema and migrations for the Smart Cart application using a remote Supabase instance.
+This directory contains the database schema and migrations for the Smart Cart application using your Supabase cloud instance (`iktywzahfhafyupvxhzv`).

+> **Note**: For step-by-step setup instructions, see [SUPABASE_SETUP.md](../SUPABASE_SETUP.md) in the root directory.

 ## Directory Structure